 The student may end the mentorship with an oral presentation of the results of his/her independent study project.

-The presentation can be assessed using a HQWBL coordinator/teacher/point of contact-created rubric.
+The presentation can be assessed using a HQWBL coordinator/teacher/point-of-contact-created rubric.

 ENTREPRENEURSHIP BUSINESS PLAN TEMPLATE

 A business plan should include the following information and answer the questions, as applicable.
 This template is meant only as a guide.
-The student can format the business plan to suit the business and/or WBL Coordinator/teacher/point of contact requirements..
+The student can format the business plan to suit the business and/or WBL Coordinator/teacher/point-of-contact requirements.